 Despite his reservations, Musk himself has recently invested in an artificial intelligence company.

-The first strike by the robots would be, naturally, to cripple humanity by operating on human unborn in the womb.
+operating on human unborn in the womb.
 That's a bad thing, no a good thing, no wait, now I'm confused.

-Wow - This is big.
 The New York Times has selected the folks from Mozilla to develop their new comment and contribution system.

 The New York Times and The Washington Post announced on Thursday that they had teamed up with Mozilla to develop a new platform that will allow them to better manage their readers' online comments and contributions.
 The platform will be supported by a grant of roughly $3.9 million from the John S. and James L. Knight Foundation, an organization that gives substantial money to promote journalism innovation.